Exploring the Cosmos 1X ASTRO1003

 1. Exploring the Sky.

-To provide an understanding of what can be seen in the sky by eye.
-Describe how these are located in terms of angular position and, for solar system, in terms of distance from Earth.
+are located in terms of angular position and, for the Solar System, in terms of distance from

 (2) The Solar System (Parts I & II).